-For the three months ended March 31, 2023, \$688 of the contract research revenue was recognized from the license fee and \$375 was earned from the monthly clinical research services performed by the Company.
-As of March 31, 2023, the Company recognized all of contract research revenue from the BioNTech Agreement.
+During the first quarter of 2023, \$688 of the contract research revenue was recognized from the license fee and \$375 was earned from the monthly clinical research services performed by the Company.
+As of March 31, 2023, the Company had recognized all of contract research revenue from the BioNTech Agreement.